JustinGausin/JustinGausin.github.io/_posts/2023-09-02-Chromatic-Analysis-For-Scene-Detection.md

 In DNA sequence alignment, nucleotide sequences consist of characters: G, A, T, and C. In our test case, each frame is represented by characters: R, G, and B, determined by the frame's maximum value.
 For example, if the first frame's maximum value corresponds to red, it is denoted by the character "R."

 ![image](/assets/images/chromaAnalysis/Picture5.png){: .align-center}
-*Maximum value of the frames are taken to create a string of characters and then are used with local alignment algorithms to determine the source.*
+*Figure 5: Maximum value of the frames are taken to create a string of characters and then are used with local alignment algorithms to determine the source.*

 We utilized the Smith-Waterman algorithm with the "text.alignment" package in R. While our implementation successfully identified substrings accurately, it fell short in finding optimal solutions.
 The challenge lies in the arbitrary nature of setting match, mismatch, and gap costs (scoring criteria), making it difficult to determine the best solutions.
 Moreover, our implementation displayed only the highest-scoring result, neglecting all other potential solutions.